 \section{Conclusions}

-In this paper, we take the first step to exploring if and when the relevance can be recovered from click data and aim to establish the groundwork for the ULTR system.
+In this paper, we take the first step to exploring if and when relevance can be recovered from click data from a foundational perspective.
 We first define the identifiability of a ranking model, which refers to the ability to recover relevance probabilities up to a scaling transformation.
-Our research reveals that (1) the ranking model is not always identifiable, which depends on the underlying structure of the dataset (\ie, an identifiability graph should be connected); (2) identifiability depends on the data size and the number of bias factors, and unidentifiability issue is possible on large-scale real-world datasets; (3) two methods, node intervention and node merging, can be utilized to address the unidentifiability issues.
-Our proposed framework are theoretically and empirically verified.
+Our research reveals that (1) the ranking model is not always identifiable, which depends on the underlying structure of the dataset (\ie, an identifiability graph should be connected); (2) identifiability depends on the data size, the number of bias factors and features, and unidentifiability issue is possible on large-scale real-world datasets; (3) two methods, node intervention and node merging, can be utilized to address the unidentifiability issues.
+Our proposed framework is theoretically and empirically verified.

-\paragraph{Limitations} Our proposed framework is based on the examination hypothesis (\Eqref{eq:examination_hypothesis}).
-While this is the most commonly employed generation process for clicks, there exist other assumptions on modeling user's click behavior, such as trust bias \citep{agarwal2019addressing,vardasbi2020inverse,oosterhuis2023doubly} or vectorization-based examination hypothesis \citep{chen2022scalar,yan2022revisiting}.
-We leave how to develop an identifiability theory in these cases as future work.
+\paragraph{Limitations and future work} (1) While examination hypothesis (\Eqref{eq:examination_hypothesis}) is the most widely used hypothesis, other models like trust bias \citep{agarwal2019addressing} and vector-based examination hypothesis \citep{chen2022scalar,yan2022revisiting} also merit attention.
+Adapting our graph-based approach to them is a promising area for future research.
+(2) While the assumption of perfect data fitting is typical for identifiability theory in machine learning \cite{hyvarinen2019nonlinear,khemakhem2020variational}, investigating the propagation of approximation errors within the identifiability graph is an interesting future direction in ULTR.